Computer Science

 This course explores visualization techniques and theory.
 The course covers how to use visualization tools to effectively present data as part of quantitative statements within a publication/report and as an interactive system.
 Both design principles (color, layout, scale, and psychology of vision) as well as technical visualization tools/languages will be covered.
 Prerequisites: COMP 1353 and Python Programming.

-COMP 3441 Introduction to Probability and Statistics for Data Science (4 Credits)
+COMP 3441 Introduction to Probability and Statistics for Data Science & AI (4 Credits)

 COMP 3455 Shell Scripting and System Tools (4 Credits)